 This study will derive an empirical relationship between span and cost based on historical construction experience, and verify the resultant cost function by comparison with a wide variety of recent bridge and viaduct construction.

 Depending on the span required, several different types of bridges are in common use today.
 Generally, short bridges (less than 100m span) are achievable via a concrete or steel beam construction.
 From 100m to 300m spans, truss or arch bridges become most economic, although segmental concrete types are still common.
 Cable-stayed bridges are optimal for spans from about 250m to 750m.
-Suspension bridges become economic at spans above 500m, with the largest constructed span almost 2000m.
+Suspension bridges become economic at spans above 500m, with the largest constructed to date spanning almost 2000m.
 It is not known what the maximum possible span for a suspension bridge is, but there are currently plausible plans for bridges spanning up to 3km, and it is thought that 5km may be possible.
 It is of course possible to build a bridge comprising several lesser spans supported on pylons, but this becomes increasingly difficult in deep water, say, 50 metres or deeper (for example, the Golden Gate Bridge pylons sit in 30m of water).
 Additionally, it is often impractical to build bridge pylons in shifting riverbed sands or deep mud.

 The construction cost of a bridge increases exponentially with increasing span, because the bending moment experienced by a bridge increases with the square of span.
 This results in an exponential cost function of the form: